At the time

 In the Sydenham disaster on 15 February 1901, the engine and several carriages left the rails and eight persons were killed and 14 injured.

-1914 was responsible for the deaths of 14
+disaster on 13 March 1914 was responsible for the deaths of 14

 and injuries to 20, when the Temora mail ran into the rear of

-a crowded train ran into an empty one, and
+on 3 August 1920, a crowded train ran into an empty one, and

 “We, the members of the Baptist Home Mission Committee of Queensland, in monthly meeting assembled, desire to express our sympathy and condolence to friends and relatives of those killed and injured in the appalling railway disaster on the North Coast Line.
 We pray that all afflicted may be graciously sustained in this hour of trial and loss.”
 This motion was carried in silence last evening.